andrews1022/eslint-react-quick-setup/README.md

 ## Testing

-If your app uses a testing Library, such as [React Testing Library](https://github.com/testing-library/react-testing-library), there is just a bit of extra setup.
+If your app uses a testing library, such as [React Testing Library](https://github.com/testing-library/react-testing-library), there is just a bit of extra setup.

 First, you need to install the ESLint plugin for Testing Library and Jest-DOM:

 `npm i eslint-plugin-testing-library eslint-plugin-jest-dom`

 Once installation is complete, open your `package.json` file.
-Find the `eslintConfig` code block, and remove it entirely.
+Find the `eslintConfig` code block and remove it entirely.

 Once that is done, continue with the steps listed below.